Eb0nY-April14/test-your-english-quiz/README.md

 4. JPEG Compressor

-    * JPEG Compressor was used to resize images used on this website.
+    * JPEG Compressor was used to resize the logo used on this website.

-5. Logo Maker
+5. Google Image Search

-    * Wix logo maker was used to create the website's logo called christYmet.
+    * Google Image Search was used to search for appropriate logo used with the header text across the two pages.

-6. uizard wireframe
+6. Wireframe

-    * uizard was used to create the wireframes used during the design process.
+    * The wireframes for both desktop, laptop, tablets and mobile devices were sketched manually by me using pencil and paper.

 ## Testing